itbeauregard/sweet-pea-farm/README.md

 1. Authentication & Authorization: I do not have any feature that distinguishes between a customer and a business owner.
 I was intending to make some hacky move like having an unsecure string password, but instead opted to focus on making the page more navigable.

 2. Design & Content: I'd like to add more of the content I have lying around in a Wix page that we were going to launch last year.
 I'd like to make it more of a useful customer experience with pictures and a FAQs view.
 Bulma is an awesome framework and I really like its style.
 Because of the Bootstrap mishap, I had to forgo some of my original formatting.
 I'd like to spend a couple hours fussing over that--several elements look oddly placed.
+I downloaded the font of the business logo but didn't figure out how to use it.

 3. Smartphone compatibility: I didn't test for smartphones as much, though I think using Bulma helped to make my app more flexible.
 I'd like to test those views because I know potential employers do a lot of scoping from their phones now.

+4. Error messages: Just like with last project, I neglected to add using-facing errors messages, which means the user's only indication of failure is that the page isn't changing.